Approximate Newton Methods

 Theorem~\ref{thm:Sketch_newton} directly provides a bound of the sketched size.
 Using the leverage score sketching matrix as an example, the sketched size $\ell = \OM(d\log d/\epsilon_0^2)$ is sufficient.
 We compare our theoretical bound of the sketched size with the ones of \citet{pilanci2015newton} and \citet{xu2016sub} in Table~\ref{tb:comp}.
 As we can see, our sketched size is much smaller than the other two, especially when the Hessian matrix is ill-conditioned.
 Theorem~\ref{thm:Sketch_newton} shows that the sketched size $\ell$ is \emph{independent} on the condition number of the Hessian matrix $\nabla^2F(x)$ just as shown in Table~\ref{tb:comp}.
 This explains the phenomena that when the Hessian matrix is ill-conditioned, Sketch Newton performs well even when the sketched size is only several times of $d$.

-For a large condition number, the theoretical bounds of both \citet{xu2016sub} and \citet{pilanci2015newton} may be beyond the number of samples $n$.
-Note that the theoretical results of \cite{xu2016sub} and \cite{pilanci2015newton} still hold in the constrained optimization problem.
-However, our result proves the effectiveness of the sketch Newton method for the unconstrained optimization problem in the ill-conditioned case.
+Furthermore, the iteration complexity of the sketch Newton with backtracking line search shares the similar result to the one of \citet{pilanci2015newton}.
+Especially when $\epsilon_1 = 0$, Eqn.~\eqref{eq:iter_comp} reduces to

+We can observe that $T$ is independent of the condition number of the objective function.
+A similar result can be found in Theorem 2 of \citet{pilanci2015newton}.

 Theorem~\ref{thm:Sketch_newton} also contains the possibility of achieving an asymptotically super-linear rate by using an iteration-dependent sketching accuracy $\epsilon_0 = \epsilon_0(t)$.
 In particular, we present the following corollary.